VCurry20/pands-project/README.md

 ### Review of Dataset

-Using python we can break down the Fisher Iris Dataset and then analyise the various components of it.
+Using Python we can break down the Fisher Iris Dataset and then analyise the various components of it.
 I have included the Python Files as follows:

 > Python File - [Overview.py](https://github.com/VCurry20/pands-project/blob/main/Overview.py)